kssim/profile/index.md

      - Development of security test environment for electric car charging process.
 (PnC)
      - Development of TLS library to be embedded in EV.
 (Electric Vehicle)
      - Development of web scraping service to get announcements of national organizations related to vehicle business.
      - Development of certificate issuing web service according to ISO 15118.
-(Called AuthentiCA)
+(Called AmoCA)

 - Infrastructure development (2018/01 ~ 2018/05)
   - Role